aelyakoubi/website/README.md

 Password:       A_2622

-Note: Do NOT press on delete the account otherwise you need another  username and password.
+Note: Do NOT press on delete in the useraccountpage, otherwise you need another username and password.

 You can find other usernames and passwords in my github account under website-backend/src/data/users.json.